 A post-mortem (also called an autopsy) is a medical examination to help understand the medical reason for why your baby died.
 A healthcare professional who knows about the post-mortem process will talk with you about your options of having a post-mortem and can answer any questions you have.
 They will explain the different types of post-mortems and ask you to decide what level of post-mortem you are comfortable consenting to for your baby.

 If you consent to a post-mortem, the perinatal pathologist (the doctor who performs the post-mortem) will assess what level of post-mortem will give the most helpful information for understanding what may have caused your baby’s death.
-The pathologist will only carry out a post-mortem to the level you have consented to.
-But they may judge that a lower level of post-mortem gives the maximum amount of information, and stop at that level.
-This means that even if you consented for your baby to receive a full post-mortem, this might not happen.
+The pathologist will only carry out a post-mortem to the level you have consented to, but they may judge that a lower level of post-mortem gives the maximum amount of information, and stop at that level.

 There is only one type of post-mortem examination which can be carried out without your consent and this is one ordered by a coroner (England, Wales and Northern Ireland) or a procurator fiscal (Scotland).
 You will be informed if your baby’s post-mortem has been ordered by a coroner or procurator fiscal.